Harsha-vardhan-katuri/Image_Projector_Firmware/README.md

-# Image Receiver - README
+# Image Projector Firmware - README

 ## Overview
 This project involves receiving image data packets transmitted over a USB connection to a toy projector with limited memory.
 The image is transmitted in multiple packets, and the receiver must validate each packet, reconstruct the image, and store it in memory.
 If any packet is lost or corrupted, the entire image transmission is discarded.